Terminated Imports & Exports

 No matter the cause, the troubleshooting process always starts the same:

 Contact your host and have them check your server’s error log.
-They will be able to see exactly why your server is terminating the import/export, and they will know exactly how to fix it.
+They will be able to see exactly why your server is terminating the import/export, and they should know exactly how to fix it.
 There isn’t anything we can do to help until your host has checked the error log and we know exactly what the issue is.

 Servers have a number of settings that place hard limits on how long processes are allowed to run before they are terminated.